What does your dog’s body language mean?

 Common Dog Face Expressions:

 - Bared front teeth mean non-active aggression.
-It’s most commonly seen when a dog is guarding its bone or favorite toy.
+It’s most commonly seen when a dog is guarding its bone or favourite toy.

 - A mouth stretched back and slightly open denotes pain.